Shivansh-ct/PCA-AUs/readme.md

 │   ├── pca_vs_facs_plot.ipynb   [plot graphs for comparing PCA AUs, pure AUs, and comb AUs] │   └── pca_vs_facs_plot.m                               [compile the metrics performance for all AUs from one to total components]
-│   data_and_feature_creation.ipynb                                  [code to generate features from facial keypoints] │   matlab_versions.txt                [Environment file for the required version of libraries] └── python_versions.txt                [Environment file for the required version of libraries]
+│   data_and_feature_creation.ipynb                                  [code to generate features from facial keypoints] │   matlab_versions.txt                [required version for matlab] └── python_versions.txt                [required version of libraries in python]